TinyTapeout/tinytapeout_www/content/hdl/fpga_vs_asic/_index.md

 # Testing

 As well as functional testing with a simulator and testbench, you should consider gate level testing.
-This allows you to simulate the actual layout of your GDS.
+This allows you to simulate the actual layout of your GDS (post synthesis).

 You can find an example [GitHub action workflow for gate level simulation here](https://github.com/TinyTapeout/tt02-verilog-demo/blob/gate-level/.github/workflows/gltest.yaml).
 This takes care of installing the models for the standard cells.